 -The first was a "tape" of Combate Directo and Fuera de Ley.
 This blew my head up with 14 years old.
 So the first scenario was in some school activity.
 I remember that my colleague was embarrassed and I ended up doing it alone: in high school, in the schoolyard, in the sunlight.
 First I was singing those groups´songs, then I made my own.
 Already in ninth grade, I was a total rapper.

 - What did you write about at that time?
 What did you want to talk about?

 -Well, the first inspirations of rap were super positive: songs to mothers, to girlfriends, to life, against drugs, to anti-racism, against violence ...
 Positivism and resistance.

 -Yes.
 And a little later came the theme of roots, and to assimilated rap as Cuban music, and then the theme of blackness appeared, and with it the spiritual theme.

 - Did you know then that was music what you wanted to do in life?

 -Yes, from the beginning.

 - It was a difficult moment for the urban movement, right?
-Although perhaps it has always been difficult ... how do you see it?
+Although perhaps it has always been difficult ... as you see it?

 -It depends.
 It was a great time to do it.
 The people of the neighborhood, especially the blacks, needed something that represented us better than timba, so the rap came in good time for all those who wanted to have a different swing to the cast....
 On the other hand, the institutions and the school musicians made resistance because they said that this was not Cuban.
-Until Orishas arrived and everything changed and, at the same time, it took political tints and for those who had this inclination was more difficult diffusion.
+Until Orishas arrived and everything changed; and good at the same time took its political tints and for those who had this inclination they were more difficult diffusion.

 -Weren´t you interested in that line?
 Didn´t you have things to say about it?